buren/honey_format/README.md

 > Makes working with CSVs as smooth as honey.

-Proper object for CSV headers and rows, convert column values, filter columns and rows, small(-ish) perfomance overhead, no dependencies other than Ruby stdlib.
+Proper objects for CSV headers and rows, convert column values, filter columns and rows, small(-ish) perfomance overhead, no dependencies other than Ruby stdlib.

 ## Features